CUMMINS INC. DEFERRED COMPENSATION PLAN

-Section 1.02.
-Application of Restatement.
-This document shall apply to all amounts deferred or vested under the Plan after 2004 and any earnings credited with respect to such amounts.
-It does not apply to any amount deferred and vested on or before December 31, 2004, or any earnings credited under the Plan with respect to such amounts (together, “Grandfathered Amounts”), and Grandfathered Amounts shall continue to be governed by the terms and conditions of the Plan as in effect on December 31, 2007; provided, however, the person or persons entitled to receive any remaining portion of a Participant’s Accounts after his death shall be determined pursuant to this document, provided that the Participant’s death occurs after 2004.
+Section 1.02 Application of Restatement.
+The 2008 Restatement applied, effective January 1, 2008, to all amounts deferred or vested under the Plan after 2004 and any earnings credited with respect to such amounts.
+None of the 2008 Restatement, this restatement nor any interim restatement applies to any amount deferred and vested as of December 31, 2004, or any earnings credited under the Plan with respect to such amounts (together, "Grandfathered Amounts"), and Grandfathered Amounts shall continue to be governed by the terms and conditions of the Plan without regard to the 2008 Restatement, this restatement or any interim restatement; provided, however, the person or persons entitled to receive any remaining portion of a Participant's Plan Year Balances after his death shall be determined pursuant to this restatement, provided that the Participant's death occurs after 2004.

-Section 1.04.
-Funding.
-The Company has established the Trust to hold assets for the provision of certain benefits under the Plan as well as other employer benefits.
-Assets of the Trust are subject to the claims of the Company’s and any Affiliated Employer’s general creditors, and no Participant shall have any interest in any assets of the Trust or the Company other than as a general creditor of the Company.
+Section 1.04 Grantor Trust.
+The Company has established a grantor trust to hold assets for the provision of certain benefits under the Plan as well as other employee benefits.
+Assets of the Trust are subject to the claims of the Employer's general creditors, and no Participant shall have any interest in any assets of the Trust or an Employer other than as a general creditor of the Employer.

 DEFINITIONS AND INTERPRETATION

 Section 2.01 Definitions.
 When the first letter of a word or the words in a phrase are capitalized herein, the word or phrase shall have the meaning specified below:

 (a) "Administrator" means the Company's Benefits Policy Committee or such other person that the Board designates as Administrator.
 To the extent that the Administrator delegates a duty or responsibility to an agent, the term "Administrator" shall include such agent.